sivakumarkumaravelu/jsontest/README.md

-# Simple JSON parsing using Jackson parser
+# Simple JSON parsing using Jackson parser with Spring Boot rest client

+mvn clean install the client and server.